-'Working Together to Safeguard Children' and 'Every Child Matters' builds on previous pieces of legislation aimed at safeguarding children and young people.
+'Working Together to Safeguard Young person' and 'Every Young person Matters' builds on previous pieces of legislation aimed at safeguarding young person and young people.

-The legislation enables a robust vetting and barring system that will safeguard children and young people by keeping people who would harm them out of caring positions.
+The legislation enables a robust vetting and barring system that will safeguard young person and young people by keeping people who would harm them out of caring positions.
 It is an offence for an organisation to permit a person who is barred from working or volunteering with vulnerable groups to undertake such work.

-Through a fair and consistent system Moving On ensure that people who have demonstrated through past behaviour that they pose an unacceptable risk do not gain access to children or young people through the workplace or through volunteering.
+Through a fair and consistent system Moving On ensure that people who have demonstrated through past behaviour that they pose an unacceptable risk do not gain access to young person or young people through the workplace or through volunteering.